GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 === Sound Source localization in robotics
 <sec:ssl:sota:ssl_in_robotics>

-Although, as demonstrated above, #acr("SSL") has been studied as a self-contained problem, it certainly has an important number of downstream applications.
+As demonstrated above, although #acr("SSL") has been studied as a self-contained problem, it certainly has an important number of downstream applications.
 Among those, robotics is a significant use case of #acr("SSL") algorithms.
 Perception is an essential building block of a social robotics platform.
-Besides exploitation of visual features, which falls under the computer vision domain, leveraging audio cues may provide valuable information for a social robot.
+Besides exploiting visual features, which falls under the computer vision domain, leveraging audio cues may provide valuable information for a social robot.
 Naturally, such an agent will use language as the primary means of communication with humans and will thus need to extract the meaning of its interlocutors' speech.
 Sound information may have additional use cases besides #("ASR").